 Investigating plant-soil feedbacks as a mechanism driving competition and coexistence dynamics

 Plants are known to cultivate species-specific rhizosphere microbial communities which then feedback to affect the fitness of their plant associates.
 Previous work have shown that these plant-soil feedbacks (PSF) are a potential mechanism that promotes self-limitation in associated plants, leading to increased opportunities for coexistence.
 But does it work?
 Is it important relative to all the other biotic and abiotic variables that control population dynamics of plants?
-For my dissertation, I’m thoroughly testing this idea in the greenhouse and in the field.
+For my dissertation, I tested this idea in the greenhouse and in the field.